gonzariosm/gonzariosm/README.md

 ## 🚀 About Me

-**DevOps Engineer** with extensive experience designing, implementing and maintaining highly scalable and available cloud infrastructures.
+**Lead DevOps Engineer** with extensive experience designing, implementing and maintaining highly scalable and available cloud infrastructures.

 Proficient in leading technologies such as Docker, Kubernetes, Ansible, Terraform and cloud services like **AWS**.